-

 Congenital syphilis rates are soaring, but resources to stem infections are lacking

-Nada Hassanein | (TNS) Stateline.org States are seeing an alarming surge in cases of congenital syphilis, a preventable infection that can lead to miscarriage, stillbirth, newborn death — or lifelong […]
+Nada Hassanein | (TNS) Stateline.org States are seeing an alarming surge in cases of congenital syphilis, a preventable infection that can lead to miscarriage, stillbirth, newborn death โ or lifelong complications such as blindness or deafness.
+Congenital syphilis, which occurs when a pregnant mother infected with the sexually transmitted infection syphilis passes it on to…

 -